 The route to improved productivity requires thorough planning and careful navigation; things will continue to evolve, but talent and skills will continually be at the epicentre of future success.

 More often than not, employers are reactive with their recruitment – hiring as and when someone is needed, often in a fairly transactional manner.
 However, it is often prudent to take a longer-term view of business and talent strategies.

 Business success relies on the ability to effectively forecast the talent that will be required to achieve business goals, and where this talent will be found or can be actively developed.
 By establishing long-term workforce planning, it is possible to create a strong alignment between business and workforce strategy.

-Whether your business is small, medium or large, your employees remain your business’ greatest asset.
+Whether your business is small, medium or large, your employees remain your business’ greatest asset and need to be futureproof.
 If you nurture their growth their economic value increases.
 When you consider that your workforce requires up to 70% of your operating expenses, you should strive to maximize the potential value each employee brings on board through their knowledge, abilities, engagement and skills.